 16 oz., Salmon, cut into 4 fillets

 Divide pesto equally onto 4 pieces of salmon.
-Place salmon on a parchment lined baking sheet and bake at 400 degrees for 10-15 minutes of until the salmon is cooked through to your liking.
+Place salmon on a parchment-lined baking sheet and bake at 400 degrees for 10-15 minutes or until the salmon is cooked through to your liking.

 Season with salt, pepper, and lemon juice.